 My book, City at the Water’s Edge: A Natural History of New York (Rutgers/Rivergate Press, 2007), grew out of twenty years researching the city’s history and exploring the city’s natural world.

-I have a Ph.D. in American Literature and have taught English and literature at George Washington University, Hofstra University, New York University, and Kingsborough College of the City University of New York.
+I have a Ph.D. in American Literature from George Washington University (1989) and have taught English and literature at George Washington University, Hofstra University, New York University, and Kingsborough College of the City University of New York.
 I recently retired from my position as a professor of English at Kingsborough, where I taught for 17 years.
 During my tenure, I co-founded the award-winning annual Kingsborough Eco-Festival.
-Besides my book, I’ve published essays and stories, and have given many talks on the nature and natural history of my beloved city of New York.
+Besides my book, I’ve published essays, stories, and articles, and have given many talks on the nature and natural history of the New York region.